nathaliemayor/Financial_Theory/README.md

 We use option derivatives to construct a portfolio and compare it to some simple buy&hold equity strategy.

 1. Based on the expected volatility estimate, we use the option contracts to create a specific payoff structure.
 We use the Black-Scholes option pricing formula to calculate the price of a call and a put.
 2. Going long with the call and short with the put, we calculate the value of the position and draw the respective payoff diagram.
-We campute the expected return and expected volatility of the option strategy.
+We compute the expected return and expected volatility of the option strategy.
 3. We compare the option portfolio with a simple buy&hold strategy where we directly invest into the risk free asset (lend or borrow without restrictions) and an ETF perfectly tracking the S&P500.
 4. We measure the probability for (i) the option strategy and (ii) for the buy&hold strategy to be profitable at maturity date.